 Cadaques Spain Travel Guide

-Cadaqués’ Mediterranean climate means your packing list changes with the seasons.
-Layering generally works best, letting you adjust to temperature shifts throughout the day.
+Cadaqués’ Mediterranean climate means what you've packed changes with the seasons.
+Layering generally works best, letting you get used to temperature shifts throughout the day.

 Cadaqués has a relaxed, bohemian coastal feel.
 Casual wear finds acceptance almost everywhere.